 The Student Barometer surveys full-time and part-time undergraduate, postgraduate taught and postgraduate research students.
 Final year undergraduates are excluded as they are surveyed in the National Student Survey (NSS).
 The survey enables the University to benchmark your feedback on the student experience from application to graduation, against those of 120 other universities.

-- Explanation of marking and assessment criteria has seen notable improvement, with satisfaction rising 10% in Barometer rankings over four years, reflecting the University's continued efforts in this area.
+- Explanation of marking and assessment criteria has seen notable improvement, with satisfaction rising, reflecting the University's continued efforts in this area.

 - The Student Consultancy which assists up to 100 students (undergraduate, postgraduate and DPhil) working on projects in small teams with local organisations every term.